hand3seen/HM_test/README.md

 Paste images: copy an image then Ctrl/Cmd+V inside a panel.

-Triangle background: double‑click a panel.

 Shuffle: mixes panel positions (visual only).

-Scribbles: add/remove for that headmosh grit.

 Export PNG: downloads the current 8‑panel grid.